SloPal: A 60-Million-Word Slovak Parliamentary Corpus with Aligned Speech and Fine-Tuned ASR Models: Dataset

 \begin{enumerate} \item The text was \textbf{bold}. \item It contained \textbf{at least one and no more than three names}. \item It \textbf{did not exceed 15 words}. \end{enumerate}

+These thresholds reflect the structure of Slovak parliamentary transcripts: speaker annotations typically contain a surname, first name, and role designation (hence one to three name tokens), and never exceed a short line (hence the 15-word limit), while longer bold passages invariably correspond to section headers or emphasized speech.

 To support this logic, we scraped a complete list of National Council members from all electoral terms using the official parliamentary website \cite{nrsr_poslanci_abc}.
 From this data, we compiled a comprehensive \textbf{set of known names}, including both first and last names for each member.
 Each time a bold line was encountered, we checked it against this set.
 If the required number of name matches was found, the line was classified as a speaker annotation.
-We also applied a word limit, as we observed that this conditions alone matched some text that was not a speaker annotation but a spoken text.
-After applying these steps, we achieved a structured format as shown in Listing~\ref{code:json_example}.
+During validation, we observed a small number of mismatches caused by missing names in the scraped list, primarily names of Slovak presidents and government ministers who address parliament but are not members.
+These were added manually to ensure correct speaker identification.
+Other occasional non-MP speakers (e.g., invited experts) appear rarely in the transcripts and are handled by the same heuristics, since their annotations follow the same bold-text format with name and role.

+These heuristics were developed iteratively through manual inspection of the parsing outputs.
+During development, we repeatedly sampled parsed transcripts and adjusted the conditions until the resulting segmentation produced consistent speaker annotations without introducing obvious errors.
+In particular, we introduced the word limit after observing that some bold segments matched the name-based conditions but corresponded to emphasized spoken text rather than speaker identifiers.

-Additionally, we needed to filter out all text enclosed in parentheses, as such content typically represents transcriber's notes.
+Additionally, we filtered out all text enclosed in parentheses, as such segments typically represent transcriber's notes (e.g., descriptions of non-verbal events).
 Specifically, we removed all text enclosed in both \texttt{()} and \texttt{[]}.
-To handle cases where parentheses were not properly closed, we implemented a pattern that treated a bracket as the start of the note and a period as the end.
+To handle cases where parentheses were not properly closed, we implemented a fallback rule that treats a bracket as the start of a note and the next period as its end.
+After applying these steps, the transcripts were transformed into a semi-structured format consisting of alternating speaker annotations and corresponding speech segments.